 Chronic diseases that do not enjoy good results from traditional medicine usually respond very well to natural therapies.
-Don’t worry about “curing” the disease you want to improve the quality of life for your patient.
+This is not about “curing” the disease but improving the quality of life.
 In natural health care, you treat the patient, not the disease.
 With that in mind, there are some reasonable nutritional approaches to MS.

 One study published in the journal Multiple Sclerosis (2009; 15(1): 9-15) found that vitamin D had a protective effect in women and that higher serum vitamin D levels were associated with a reduced chance of developing the disease and reduced disability in those who already had the disease.
 A population-based study published in the Journal of Neurology (Volume 254, Number 5 / May, 2007) found an association between low serum vitamin D and the level of disability in MS patients.
 The authors recommend testing for vitamin D insufficiency, and supplementing where needed as part of the clinical management of MS patients.
 Another cross-sectional study that was published in the journal, Multiple Sclerosis (2008 Jul 24; [Epub ahead of print]), found that serum vitamin D levels may be inversely associated with relapse rates in patients with relapsing remitting multiple sclerosis.